On the conditioning of polynomial histopolation: Ill-conditioning: the monomial basis

 \subsubsection{A formula for the determinant for class (C3)}

-Before moving further, we extend \cite[Eq.
-(24)]{BEfekete}, and obtain an easy formula for the determinant of $ V_d $ for the class (C3) when the left endpoint is $ \alpha_i = \alpha $.
+The collection of segments used in Section \ref{ssec:example} is an instance of class (C3).
+We now extend \cite[Eq.
+(24)]{BEfekete} and obtain an easy formula for the determinant of $ V_d $ for the class (C3) when the left endpoint is $ \alpha_i = \alpha $.
 The special case $ \alpha = 0 $ clearly applies to the motivating example.

 \begin{lemma} Let $ s_i = [\alpha, \beta_i] $, with $ \alpha < \beta_i < \beta_j $ for $ 1 \leq i < j \leq d $.
 The determinant of $ V_d $ is positive, and

 \end{lemma}

 \begin{proof} We establish formula \eqref{eq:detVd}, the claim on the positivity will be a trivial consequence of the ordering $ \alpha < \beta_i < \beta_j $ for $ 1 \leq i < j \leq d $.
 We compute